 The Michigan State Parks system turns 100 years old in 2019.
 This is part of an ongoing series of blogs about Michigan’s State Parks.
+This blog was updated with current alcohol restrictions August 8, 2021.

 For me, camping/cabin trips and alcoholic beverages go hand in hand.
 Whether that involved hauling in some vodka and powdered drink crystals in a backpack and making a one-mile hike to the Jack Pine hike-in campground at Ludington State Park, or enjoying pint-sized cans of Bell’s Two Hearted Ale while watching a gorgeous Lake Michigan sunset at Mears State Park (the sunset was so incredible that people applauded when it was over) or having some drinks in solo cups while participating in a wake for a dead young moose at Tahquamenon Falls State Park – alcohol is indeed a great part of enjoying nature and the out-of-doors with friends and loved ones.
 Since you’re not driving anywhere, what could be better than a “sleepover” in a state park and enjoying some drinks by a camp fire – or by the shores of a lake or river?